Turbo-DDCM: Fast and Flexible Zero-Shot Diffusion-Based Image Compression: Experiments

 \paragraph{Compression Quality.} As shown in Figs.~\ref{fig:main_two_rows} and~\ref{fig:quantitative_main_results}, Turbo-DDCM achieves competitive results against both zero-shot and non-zero-shot methods.
-Among zero-shot approaches, it surpasses PSC in distortion and perception while matching DDCM's performance.
-At low bitrates, DiffC yields better perceptual quality than Turbo-DDCM with equal distortion.
-At high bitrates DiffC attains lower distortion but Turbo-DDCM offers superior, and sometimes comparable, perceptual quality.
-Compared to other methods, Turbo-DDCM dominates prior work on the rate-distortion-perception tradeoff~\citep{pmlr-v97-blau19a} for low bitrates, offering the best perception and better distortion than PerCo~(SD) which is perceptually-oriented as well.
-However, for high bitrates our method under-performs.
-When using a latent diffusion model such as SD, compression is applied to the latent representation rather than the image itself.
+Among zero-shot approaches, Turbo-DDCM surpasses PSC both in terms of distortion and perceptual quality.
+Compared to DDCM, Turbo-DDCM achieves equal or better distortion and perceptual quality.
+At low bitrates, DiffC yields better perceptual quality than Turbo-DDCM, with equal distortion.
+At high bitrates, DiffC and Turbo-DDCM present nearly the same distortion and perceptual quality.
+Compared to the other methods (non-neural, fine-tuning-based and training-based approaches), Turbo-DDCM surpasses all prior methods on the rate–distortion–perception plane~\citep{pmlr-v97-blau19a}, except for StableCodec, which is specialized for each individual bitrate.
+Yet, at low bitrates, Turbo-DDCM still achieves better distortion compared to other perceptual-quality-oriented approaches, such as PerCo~(SD) and DiffEIC, despite being a zero-shot method.
+However, for high bitrates, our method underperforms in distortion due to the encoder-decoder distortion bound imposed by SD~2.1.
+When using a latent diffusion model such as SD, compression is applied in the latent representation space rather than in the image pixel space.
 Since the encoder–decoder already introduces distortion, the maximum attainable quality of any latent-based method is bounded by this reconstruction error, forming a natural upper limit~\citep{korber2024perco, elata2024zero}.
 Accordingly, Fig.~\ref{fig:quantitative_main_results} reports this bound.
 See App.~\ref{app:additional_evaluation} for additional evaluations.